 Cataract surgery does not escape the general rule that there is no risk-free surgery.
 It is therefore not possible to guarantee the success of the operation beforehand but globally, the various complications generally have a very low incidence, of less than 1%.
-The cataract operation in the eyes that had glaucoma, retina or cornea interventions increases in difficulty and is more susceptible to inaccuracies and complications.
-Complexity also increases in the case of preexisting ocular pathologies (corneal problems, high myopia, glaucoma) and also due to some systemic diseases (diabetes, coagulation disorders, and others) and the administration of certain drugs.
+The cataract operation in the eyes that had glaucoma, retina, or corneal interventions increases the difficulty and is more susceptible to inaccuracies and complications.
+Complexity also increases in the case of pre-existing ocular pathologies (corneal problems, high myopia, glaucoma) and also due to some systemic diseases (diabetes, coagulation disorders, and others) and the administration of certain drugs.
 Complications are distinguished in preoperative, intraoperative, and postoperative classes and in turn, can be serious and less serious.

-Serious preoperative complications, they are extremely rare and are mainly related to anesthesia with injections; that consists of:
+Serious preoperative complications are extremely rare and mainly related to anesthesia with injections; that consists of:

-- perforation of the eyeball with or without anesthetic injection into the eyeball
+- perforation of the eyeball with anesthetic injection

 - damage to the optic nerve